 Kirkwood offers five judging divisions.
 The first four align with the Academy of Science St. Louis Science Fair.

 - Elementary: This is for grades K through 5.
-There are NO team projects this year due to Covid-19.
-Projects can be for an individual or for a classroom project.
-Classroom project is an option only for grades K through 4.
-A teacher must register the class project.
+Grades K through 4 have the option of a two-student team from the same school.
+A Classroom project is another option but only for grades K through 4.
+A teacher must supervise and register the class project.

 - Secondary: This is for grades 6 through 12.
 Submissions can be made by individual students.
-Team projects are NOT an option this year.
+Team projects are NOT an option.

 - Makers: This option showcases Engineering, Invention, and Models.
 Scoring rubrics follow the 2020 Missouri Learning Standards: Grade-Level Expectations AND Teach Engineering STEM curriculum for K through 12 Engineering Design Process template that emphasizes open-ended problem solving.

-For Maker Projects, we followed the Engineering Design Process.
+For Maker Projects, you are to follow the Engineering Design Process.

 - Ask: Identify the need and constraint